softmagnet/tp/docs/DeveloperGuide.md

 #### Implementation of the command

-The `AddToClassCommand` command follows an index based format and the class contains the `Index` of the class to add the new students to and a `List` of `Index` of students to be added.
+The `addtoclass` command follows an index based format and the `TuitionClass` contains the `Index` of the class to add the new students to and a `List` of `Index` of students to be added.
 The command's execution is composed of various smaller steps.
 The steps are listed below:

 1. Check indices are not out-of-range
-2. Generate a list of `Name` to be added to the class
+2. Generate a list of `Name`s to be added to the class
-3. Produce the new student `StudentNameList` based on the class's existing `StudentNameList` and the list of `Name` to be added
+3. Produce the new student `StudentNameList` based on the class's existing `StudentNameList` and the list of `Name`s to be added
 4. Creating the right `EditClassDescriptor`
 5. Updating the `Model` with updated `TuitionClass`